Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep good records.
 This includes copies of all bills and correspondence.
 Ask for names, addresses, and phone numbers of people you talk to, and note the dates of your conversations.

-If a claim is denied, appeal it — again and again if you have to.
+If a claim is denied, appeal it—again and again if you have to.
 Ask your doctor to help make your case.
 Keep records of all your correspondence.
-And, again, be aware of any time deadlines that might apply — sometimes you can only appeal a denial within a certain number of days following the decision.
+And be aware of any time deadlines that might apply.
+Sometimes you can only appeal a denial within a certain number of days after the decision.
 In a growing number of states, if you are in a state-regulated plan, you also can appeal to an outside panel of experts.
 These panels overturn denials about half of the time.

 Privacy of your medical information.
 Some states have laws protecting the privacy of your medical information.
 These laws vary a great deal.
 Some laws guarantee you the right to see your medical records, obtain copies, and correct errors.
 Some prohibit insurers, doctors, hospitals, and others from disclosing information about you to others.